-7. Council Response and Next Steps
+5. Council Response and Next Steps

-- 7.1.
-The consultation has highlighted opposing opinions on the Selective Licensing Designation.
+- 5.1.
+The two consultations undertaken in 2020 and 2022 have both highlighted opposing opinions on the Selective Licensing Designation.
 Residents of the proposed pilot area largely support licensing whilst landlords are opposed to it.
 However, it would not be appropriate to simply base a decision on a majority view.
-The strength of the arguments and the evidence put forward by both sides needs to be appropriately considered and the merits of different positions given careful consideration. - 7.2.
-Whilst the response rate overall has been good with a total of 209 responses based on an area containing 496 properties that would be affected by the proposed selective licensing designation.
-The questionnaires that were used were available online and paper versions were sent to 1200 properties and premises within and surrounding the proposed areas. - 7.3.
+The strength of the arguments and the evidence put forward by both sides needs to be appropriately considered and the merits of different positions given careful consideration. - 5.2.
+Whilst the response rate overall has been good with a total of 209 responses received in 2020 based on an area containing 496 properties and 107 responses in 2022 based on an area containing 350 properties that would be affected by the proposed selective licensing designation.
+The questionnaires that were used were available online and paper versions were sent to all properties and premises within and surrounding the proposed areas. - 5.3.
 Whilst the questionnaires enabled a respondent to remain anonymous this poses a risk as to the validity of the person completing and submitting the form, and therefore the reliability of the responses based on the respondent type is questionable.
-These are recognised drawbacks of questionnaires and therefore the results should be used as a guide only. - 7.4.
+These are recognised drawbacks of questionnaires and therefore the results should be used as a guide only. - 5.4.
 Following the consultation for the current pilot scheme which was designated in September 2017 a number of concerns were raised in relation to the fee and concerns that this would be passed on to the tenant leading to an increase of homelessness.
-This has not been evidenced during the current scheme and it is noted that these concerns have not been identified as significant concerns. - 7.5.
+This has not been evidenced during the current scheme and it is noted that these concerns have not been identified as significant concerns. - 5.5.
 One of the main alternatives suggested by landlords is to use the current enforcement provisions instead of selective licensing.
 This was also raised in 2017, however it is important to highlight that it can be difficult to identify the extent and nature of problems caused by poor landlords, as we rely on concerns being raised by tenants or neighbours.
 Vulnerable tenants can often be afraid to raise these issues due to fear of eviction of harassment, or unaware of their rights which results in tenants often living in poor standards of accommodation.
-The current Selective Licensing Scheme has demonstrated that it provides a proactive inspection regime that ensures that a minimum standard of accommodation is met by all landlords, preventing properties being rented in a poor, unsafe condition. - 7.6.
+The current Selective Licensing Scheme has demonstrated that it provides a proactive inspection regime that ensures that a minimum standard of accommodation is met by all landlords, preventing properties being rented in a poor, unsafe condition. - 5.6.
 Training and advice has also been raised as an alternative option.
 It is acknowledged that the scheme already promotes landlord accreditation schemes through the website and as a discount for the selective licensing fee.
 Such schemes provide a wealth of information, advice and training that assists landlords in meeting their legal duties.
 The Council also run a landlords forum throughout the year which also provide advice and guidance for landlords during which speakers are invited to attend to provide training and guidance on key areas such as electrical safety, tenancy deposit schemes etc.